-- Receive 9 hours of credit for writing a thesis and complete 24 additional credits of coursework to finish the master’s degree.
-Or choose the non-thesis option that requires 33 hours of coursework credits, if preferred.
+- Receive 6 hours of credit for writing a thesis and complete 24 additional credits of coursework to finish the master’s degree; Or 3 hours of credit for doing a project and complete 27 additional credits of coursework; Or choose the non-thesis option that requires 30 hours of coursework credits and an exit exam, if preferred.

 - Access all of the university’s public laboratories as well as to three laboratories exclusively dedicated to the university’s math and computer science majors.
 Laboratories include nearly 50 networked workstations running Windows, Linux, and MacOS.
 The department also maintains a 16-node Beowulf cluster for research by faculty and students.

 - Study with computer and information sciences faculty members who have research interests including algorithms, software engineering, computer graphics, databases, computer networks, parallel processing, distributed computing, artificial intelligence, computer security, and bioinformatics.

 - Learn from mathematical sciences faculty members with research interests in differential topology, differential equations, dynamical systems, modeling, operations research, simulations, scientific computing, statistics, and group theory.